 Carla Dirlikov Canales is the proud daughter of a Bulgarian father and a Mexican mother.
 For her advocacy work with underpriviledged youth of over a decade, the U.S. State Department recently conferred upon her the title of Cultural Envoy.
 Ms Canales is the first opera singer to join the roster of the President’s Committee for the Arts and the Humanities’ Turnaround Arts initiative, which promotes arts education in public schools.
 She was also recently added to the prestigious roster of the Americans for the Arts Artists Committee. and she is a board member of the Artful Learning model, established by Leonard Bernstein.

-Ms Canales was recently a guest speaker at the Business Innovation Factory Summit as well as at TEDxMidAtlantic in Washington DC.
-She has also been a guest speaker and performer with the White House Initiative for Educational Excellence for Hispanics as well as with the Aspen Institute.
+Ms Canales has been a guest speaker at the Aspen Ideas Festival, Association for Performing Arts Presenters Conference, Sphinx Con, Business Innovation Factory Summit, and TEDxMidAtlantic.
+She has also been a guest speaker and performer with the White House Initiative for Educational Excellence for Hispanics.

 Ms. Canales is an alumna of the Academy of Vocal Arts in Philadelphia, where she studied with Bill Schuman.
 She received a Bachelor of Music degree in Music from the University of Michigan, where she studied with Shirley Verrett.
 She continued her studies at the Conservatoire National de Paris, and completed her Master of Music in Opera Performance degree at McGill University in Montreal.
 She is fluent in Spanish, French, Italian and English.